What are the benefits of seamless gutters? What are they anyway? Do they cost more than regular eavestroughs? Is it worth it?

 The more seams, the more opportunities for leaks.
 Seamless gutters have fewer joints and the only seams are at the corners.
 This provides a smaller chance for water to escape.

-Each seam required caulking to seal them.
+Each seam requires caulking to seal them.
 Water must travel over those seams to divert away from the roof, unlike the smooth, continuous path provided by seamless gutters.
-No continuous drips that present risk for slowly eroding the earth around your foundation.
+No continuous drips that present risk for slowly eroding the earth around your foundation with seamless eavestroughs.

 Reduce debris clogs & backups